 For Zoom submissions, please fill out the Google Form HERE.

 We will only be in touch with those who we are able to schedule for a Zoom audition at this time.
 If you do not receive a Zoom audition time slot, please do submit a video submission as we would still love to hear from you.

 DEADLINE: January 26, 2021

 For video submissions, please fill out the Google Form HERE.

 Video links shared on the form should be an unlisted YouTube link or Vimeo link.

 TIFT BIG Project Outline

-The TIFT Artist BIG Project is a pilot project designed to offer a number of Artists (approximately 20) a minimum annual income guarantee each year, for a three-year period.
-The income would be earned through the Artist being engaged on various and separate projects with TIFT throughout the year, as determined by TIFT’s Artistic Producer (“AP”) and the individual Artist together.
+The TIFT Artist BIG Project is a pilot project designed to offer a number of Artists a minimum annual income guarantee each year, for a three-year period.
+The income is earned through the Artist being engaged on various and separate projects with TIFT throughout the year, as determined by TIFT’s Artistic Producer (“AP”) and the individual Artist together.
 The BIG Project is NOT full-time and is NOT employment.
-Rather, TIFT would guarantee that the Artist is able to earn enough in fees from the separate independent contracts with TIFT each year to at least equal the minimum annual income guarantee.
+Rather, TIFT guarantees that the Artist is able to earn enough in fees from the separate independent contracts with TIFT each year to at least equal the minimum annual income guarantee.
 One of the goals of the BIG Project is the exploration of a new operating system, through action research, that would offer artists and theatre companies a more sustainable and effective paradigm in which to create theatre.

 Each year of the BIG Project will correspond with TIFT’s producing season, being Oct 1 – Sept 30.
 Therefore Pilot Year 1 would be Oct 1, 2020 – Sept 30, 2021; Pilot Year 2 would be Oct 1, 2021 – Sept 30, 2022; Pilot Year 3 would be Oct 1, 2022 – Sept 30, 2023.